jltato/jltato/README.md

 - 👋 Hi, I’m @jltato I'm form Cordoba, Argentina. i'm 42 years old, I have a bachellor degree in system analyst
-- 👀 I’m interested in learn, gain experience and grow as a developer
+- 👀 I’m interested in learn, gain experience and grow as a .NET developer
-- 🌱 I’m currently working in .net whith C# and VB and whith knowledge in Sql Server
+- 🌱 I’m currently working in .NET 8 MVC, Blazor, (C# and VB) and Sql Server
-- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: jltato@hotmail.com

 <!---